aaronmelton/VRFBackupTool/README.md

 9. The application will ask the user if they would like to update the indexFile.
    * If the user does not want to update the indexFile, the application will proceed to Step 7.
-   * If the user wants to update the indexFile, the application will proceed to Step 10.
+   * If the user wants to update the indexFile, the application will continue to Step 10.
 10. The application will ask the user for their username and password, should these values not be pre-configured in the `settings.cfg` file.
 These